-While there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
-A lending institution may agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+While there might be a choice of rate lock periods (from 15 to 60 days), the longer spans are usually more expensive.
+The lender may agree to hold an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.